awsdocs/amazon-connect-admin-guide/doc_source/text-to-speech.md

 # Add text\-to\-speech to prompts<a name="text-to-speech"></a>

-You can enter text\-to\-speech prompts in the following contact flow blocks:
+You can enter text\-to\-speech prompts in the following flow blocks:
 + [Get customer input](get-customer-input.md)
 + [Loop prompts](loop-prompts.md)
 + [Play prompt](play.md)